6 Sights in Limburg an der Lahn, Germany (with Map and Images)

 4. Hochbunker Limburg

-The high-rise bunker ("angle tower") on the grounds of the WERKStadt shopping centre in Limburg is an air-raid shelter of the Winkel type, named after the designer Leo Winkel.
-It was built during the Second World War in 1941 to protect the employees of the Reichsbahn-Ausbesserungswerk Limburg from Allied air raids.
+The high-rise bunker ("Winkelturm") on the site of the WERKStadt shopping centre in Limburg is an air-raid shelter of the Winkel type, named after the designer Leo Winkel.
+It was built during the Second World War in 1941 to protect the employees of the Reichsbahn repair shop in Limburg from Allied air raids.
 To improve vibration protection, the bunker was built on a bed of iron filings.

-The Chapel of St. Mary with the Apostles in the Upper Room on the Cathedral Square of the central Hessian city of Limburg an der Lahn is part of the Diocesan Centre of St. Nicholas, which has been the residence and official residence of the Bishop of Limburg since 2013.
+The Chapel of St. Mary with the Apostles in the Upper Room on Cathedral Square in the central Hessian city of Limburg an der Lahn is part of the Diocesan Centre of St. Nicholas, which has been the residence and official residence of the Bishop of Limburg since 2013.

 Share